 - egg: use large eggs (UK) or extra-large (US).

 - cut mixed peel: a mixture of orange and lemon peel.
+You may also add some orange zest.

 - cinnamon: optional, but we think it adds an extra layer of flavour.